-Antarctica is remote.
-Like really, really remote.
-Operators require proof of a travel insurance plan.
+Antarctica is remote, like really, really remote, so operators require proof of a travel insurance plan.
 Make sure the plan you choose has medivac coverage as you will likely have to be medivaced in the event of an emergency.

 Have Any Questions About This Antarctica Travel Guide?